 Repeat for the second side of the bag.
 Be confident, you can change your mind about thread color choice or direction of stitching.

 Once you have completed your two sides use some craft glue spray to adhere the Annies Soft and Stable to the wrong side of each piece.
 Trim your denim pieces to the edges of Annies Soft and Stable.
+If you prefer a bag with a more slouchy feel read my post best interfacing for bags.

 Place the two sides right sides together.
 Stitch around the sides and the base.
 Ensure your seam is 5/8″ (1.5cm) to fully secure Annies Soft and Stable in place.